Collection David H. Brolliet, Geneva

 Their building was constructed when a distillery was needed in Saint-Louis to provide Germany with alcohol in 1909.
 Over the decades, production and sales slowed until the site was shut down in 2000.
 Today 16,000 square feet of the space is used for various exhibitions of contemporary art.

-The show of artists came about as the result of a documentary on Brolliet’s collection.
+This show of artists came about as the result of an inspiring documentary on Brolliet’s collection.
 “When I was in Paris a while back I met the video people who were covering the award ceremony of the Marcel Duchamp Prize at Centre Pompidou.”
-The group, Creativ tv are film makers who focus on the art world and who in the past 20 years have produced a large number of artist’s portraits and documentaries.
-Their latest work is Brolliet sharing the day to day routine of maintaining an art collection and it inspired the current exhibit.
+The group, Creativ tv, are film makers who focus on the art world and who in the past 20 years have produced a large number of artist’s portraits and documentaries.
+Their latest work is a sixty minute documentary in which Brolliet shares the day to day routine of maintaining his art collection.
+The production has been well received and led directly to the current exhibit.

 The show’s curators, Veronique Hillereau and Yann Rudler, are from the same team.
 Broilliet feels their prior experience served his collection well.
 When he saw the show for the first time he exclaimed, “Oh my god.”
 When I asked him if it was fulfilling to see so many of his works united after in having many far flung locations in several countries he told me, “I was so moved.
 I almost cried.
 Some I had not seen in years.
 I was very touched.”